amohant4/amohant4.github.io/_posts/2019-01-29-Learning-Rate-Deep_learning.markdown

 The codes for cyclic learning rate can be found <a href="https://github.com/bckenstler/CLR">here</a>.

-As an end note, there is no single leanring rate schedule scheme that works best for all applications and architecture.
-I start my experiments with the linear decay scheme (decaying the learning rate until some iteration and then keeping it constant).
-You can always start with some scheme and if the training error doesnot go down as expected, switch to some other scheme.
+As an end note, there is no single leanring rate schedule scheme that works best for all applications and architectures.
+I almost always start my experiments with the linear decay scheme (decaying the learning rate until some iteration and then keeping it constant).
+You can always start with some scheme and if the training error doesn't go down as expected, try some other scheme.
 Happy coding.